ArberSephirotheca/llvm-project/Design.md

 # SIMT-Step Semantics Framework (C++20 + MLIR)

 ## Purpose
 A **unified, language-agnostic framework** to represent and execute GPU SIMT semantics in modern C++ using MLIR + LLVM libraries.
-See `docs/DIALECT_DESIGN.md` for the design sketch and `docs/SimtStepDialect.md` for the evolving dialect reference.
+See `docs/DIALECT_DESIGN.md` for the design sketch, `docs/SimtStepDialect.md` for the `simt_step` surface, and `docs/SimtStructuredDialect.md` for the structured control-flow layer.

 - **Inputs (frontends):** HLSL and CUDA, extensible via plugins.
 - **Core:** MLIR `simt_step` dialect + generic `simt.custom` op.